 Welcome to my website!
 If you came here searching for a quick summary of my professional career, please have a look at my short CV.
-Alternatively, if you want to read a more verbose summary of my professional (and a bit of my personal) life, just keep reading.
+Alternatively, if you want to read a more verbose summary of my professional and personal life, just keep reading.
 And if you can’t find what you were looking for, please contact me, I’ll be happy to hear from you.

 Astronomy and Astrophysics

-I did my PhD in Astrophysics at the Max Planck Institute for Gravitational Physics in Hannover (Germany), the place where gravitational waves were observed for the first time in history, leading to the Nobel Prize in Physics of 2017.
-Prior to my PhD, I studied Physics at the University of Seville (Spain) and did a Master in Nuclear Physics at the University of Münster (Germany).
+I did my PhD in astrophysics at the Max Planck Institute for Gravitational Physics in Hannover (Germany), the place where gravitational waves were observed for the first time in history, leading to the Nobel Prize in Physics of 2017.
+Prior to my doctoral degree, I studied Physics at the University of Seville (Spain) and did an MSc in nuclear physics at the University of Münster (Germany).
 I have attended a dozen summer schools and lecture series in Physics, Astronomy and Data Analysis (in Australia, France, Germany, Poland, USA, UK, and Spain) and did a three-month-long internship in Quantum Information Theory at the Institute of Photonic Sciences (ICFO) in Barcelona.

 After completing my PhD, I worked as a postdoctoral researcher at the Albert Einstein Institute, at the Centre for Astrophysics and Supercomputing at Swinburne University of Technology and at the School of Physics and Astronomy at Monash University in Melbourne (Australia).

-As an academic, I have given talks and lectures in numerous conferences, universities and research centres around the globe, and published articles in high-impact journals.
+As an academic, I have given talks and lectures at numerous conferences, universities and research centres around the globe, and published articles in high-impact journals.